 species of migrating birds that come to drink and/ or bathe.

 large oaks, hackberries and honey locust trees that form a canopy over

 this wide deck are a favorite feeding area for migrating birds.

 HAS received Boy Scout Woods from Amoco Production Company in 1993,

 Prothonotary Pond’s primary vegetation was Chinese Tallow trees, an

 invasive exotic that provides little useful food for

 HAS’s habitat improvement projects has been the conversion of

 Prothonotary Pond from a tallow pond to one surrounded by native Bald

-SMITH OAKS BIRD SANCTUARY
+OAKS BIRD SANCTUARY